Inflation, looming trade war take a toll as confidence of the U.S. consumer tumbles

 The seven-point drop was the biggest month-to-month decline since August of 2021.

 Markets on Wall Street immediately dropped.
-The S&P 500 fell 0.8% in morning trading, while the Dow Jones Industrial Average slid 1.7%.
-The Nasdaq declined 1.6%.
+The S&P 500 fell 0.6% in midday trading, while the Dow Jones Industrial Average was flat.
+The Nasdaq declined 1.1%.

 Respondents to the board's survey expressed concern over inflation with a significant increase in mentions of trade and tariffs, the board said.